-Sunset: The Center/Institute has deficiencies that either cannot or have not been remedied, and it should be closed.
-The sunset plan must address how to unwind the research and service activities provided by the Center/Institute to minimize the impact upon faculty and staff, the University, and/or the community.
-Additionally, the sunset plan must address how to utilize any remaining endowment or similar funds in compliance with the Endowment and Similar Funds Management Policy.
+Sunset: The center or institute has deficiencies that either cannot or have not been remedied, and it should be closed.
+The closure of operation plan must address the following:

+How to unwind the research and service activities provided by the center or institute to minimize the impact upon faculty and staff, the University, and/or the community

+How to utilize any remaining endowment or similar funds in compliance with the Endowment and Similar Funds Management Policy

+How to reallocate and/or dispose of equipment allocated for the operation of the center or institute according to the Inventory Control and Surplus Property Policies

+How to address any necessary reductions in force according to the Reduction-In-Force Policy

 Alternative Recommendations:

-Merge with another Center/Institute that has a similar mission.
+Merge with another center or institute that has a similar mission.

-Fold a Center under a related Institute.
+Fold a center under a related institute.

 Other alternative recommendations not otherwise specified.

-The Centers and Institutes Approval and Review Committee submits its recommendation and rationale to the Center/Institute Director and Academic Dean, Vice Provost, or Vice President in which the Center/Institute is headquartered.
+The Centers and Institutes Approval and Review Committee submits its recommendation and rationale to the center or institute director and senior administrator of the headquartering unit.

-The Center/Institute Director has an opportunity to provide a written response to the Centers and Institutes Approval and Review Committee’s recommendation.
+The center or institute director has an opportunity to provide a written response to the Centers and Institutes Approval and Review Committee’s recommendation.

-The Centers and Institutes Approval and Review Committee submits a final recommendation based upon the Center/Institute’s response along with all comprehensive review materials to the Centers and Institutes Executive Council.
+The Centers and Institutes Approval and Review Committee submits a final recommendation based upon the center or institute’s response along with all comprehensive review materials to the Centers and Institutes Executive Council.

 The Centers and Institutes Executive Council determines whether to approve or reject the Centers and Institutes Approval and Review Committee’s recommendation.